 According to The Foundation for Government Accountability, a Naples-based conservative think tank, 6500 more Florida children were adopted from 2006 – 2011, than in the eight years immediately preceding it.
 The number of children being adopted within two years of entering foster care also nearly doubled.

 Child welfare transparency has also increased.
 Realizing that many child maltreatment fatalities can be prevented, sweeping child welfare reform legislation was passed to increase the expert analysis of child fatalities through Critical Incident Rapid Response Team (CIRRT) reports.
-An analysis of 2015 CIRRT reports by The Children’s Campaign shows that CIRRT reviews would be more beneficial if they were expanded to cover more child deaths, rather than just deaths of children with verified abuse in the past 12 months.
+An analysis of 2015 CIRRT reports by American Children’s Campaign shows that CIRRT reviews would be more beneficial if they were expanded to cover more child deaths, rather than just deaths of children with verified abuse in the past 12 months.
 DCF has responded by issuing Quality Assurance (QA) reports on child fatalities that fall outside the current, narrow CIRRT guidelines.

 Regardless, Florida has a solid B+ rating for its policy and practices surrounding public disclosure of child abuse deaths.